geoblacklight/geoblacklight.github.io/_posts/2022-03-07-winter-sprint-recap.md

 - We plan to schedule a **dedicated documentation sprint** that will include a broad cross-section of skills within our community.

 ---
-For even more details, view our running notes from the daily standups and the GitHub projects boards here and here.
+For even more details, view our [running notes](https://docs.google.com/document/d/11WH53ZQma51AbkYmBPEJkZAsX9sIj5dl-_cSlbTDE3Q/edit?usp=sharing) from the daily standups and the GitHub projects boards for [development](https://github.com/geoblacklight/geoblacklight/projects/19) and [metadata](https://github.com/orgs/OpenGeoMetadata/projects/1).